 The Carducci family gives this scholarship for out-of-town summer dance study in memory of their daughter, Lisa (BFA 1984).
 Priority consideration is given to BFA students, although MFA students are considered as well.
 This scholarship is given annually.
+No application required.

 This endowed scholarship was established in 1996 through the generosity of alumna Marilyn Moe Fiedler (MA 1972) of Butte, North Dakota, as a tribute to her father, Donald Owen Moe, who supported all of her dance studies and most recently her training for a degree in counseling, which she received in 1994.
 It provides an award to a dance major with potential for unique contributions to the profession, which may lie outside the realm of performance in the traditional sense.
 Donations are currently being accepted to enhance the endowment for this award.
+No application required.

 An endowed scholarship fund, established through the generosity of Vannie L. Sheiry's friends and family members, provides an annual award to a dance major who has demonstrated exceptional performing talent.
 Priority is given to MFA students.
 Dance at Illinois extends a special thank you to the individuals whose gifts established the Vannie L. Sheiry Memorial Dance Fund: Vannie Raps Henderson, Barbara Horne, Karen Keener, and Nancey Raps La Framboise.
 We welcome new donations toward this scholarship fund.
+No application required.

 We thank friends and family of Dance at Illinois deeply for honoring dance lovers and artists with these memorial gifts.
 See the many recipients who have benefitted from these awards.